paularamo/fiftyone-tile/README.md

    padding=20, # Overlap tiles by given value (default: 32),
-   threshold=0.15, # Omit labels at the edged if smaller than given percentage (default: 0.15), save_empty=False # Keep tiles without labels (default: False), test=False # Run Tiling only for 5 samples and make destination dataset non-persistent )
+   threshold=0.15, # Omit labels at the edged if smaller than given percentage (default: 0.15), save_empty=False # Keep tiles without labels (default: False), test=False # Run Tiling only for 5 samples and make destination dataset non-persistent, runs=1 # repeat n times and keep only those with least detections being split by tileing.
+)
 ```